Date and time: Tuesday, November 15, 2016 1:00 – 2:00 p.m. (ET)

 Please note that certificates of attendance are available only to health professionals who attend the live airing of the webinar.

 Diabetes is the leading cause of kidney disease, and many people suffer from both conditions.
-In recognition of National Diabetes Month, our November webinar will focus on preventing, managing, and improving diabetic kidney disease.
+In recognition of National Diabetes Month, our November webinar will focus on preventing, and managing diabetic kidney disease.
 Sue-Ellen Anderson-Haynes, a nutrition educator from Joslin Diabetes Center, will talk to us about:

 - The role of our kidneys, and how chronic kidney disease and diabetes are connected